 – Agent Smith, The Matrix

-Two years ago this was how I viewed our suburban world.
+Two years ago, this was how I viewed our suburban world.
 It was a zoo.
 It was a prison.
 I hated this place: the strip malls, the individualism, the consumerism.
-Certainly, I thought, Christianity is best lived in the city.
-I figured if I wanted to really serve God and follow the radical call of Christ I would have to move to the city.
+Indeed, I thought Christianity was best lived in the city.
+I figured if I wanted to serve God and follow the radical call of Christ, I would have to move to the city.
 There I could better live in proximity and community.
-There, I could do a better job of taking care of the poor and needy at my doorstep.
-The city was the place where following Jesus would easily be lived out on a daily basis.
+There, I could do a better job of caring for the poor and needy at my doorstep.
+The city was the place where following Jesus would easily be lived out daily.
 This is how I thought.
 But God has a way of shaking things up.

-Alan Roxburgh recently said in seminar, “God always shows up in the most God-forsaken places.”
-If one had to choose the most God forsaken place in our world today, where would that be?
+Alan Roxburgh recently said in a seminar, “God always shows up in the most God-forsaken places.”
+If one had to choose the most God-forsaken place in our world today, where would that be?
 There are some obvious and graphic examples.
 We could name the atrocities in Darfur, the poor in Calcutta, or the AIDS crisis in Africa.
 Locally we see that this year Philadelphia has had the most murders since 1997.
-These “God forsaken” places are under our noses and on the news everyday or at least they should be.
+These “God-forsaken” places are under our noses and on the news everyday or at least they should be.
 But where is the hidden, “under the surface” poverty of our world?
-Despite its nice exterior of SUV’s and housing developments, could it be that the suburban world is as God-forsaken as any place on the globe?
+Despite its nice exterior of SUVs and housing developments, could it be that the suburban world is as God-forsaken as any place on the globe?
 This paper will argue that it is.
 If this is true, what does it mean to be the church in suburban America?
-What does it mean to be “missional” in a context where there are very few apparent and obvious needs?
-This paper will begin with an overview of the important aspects of the missional church as it intersects with suburban life.
-It will then take a quick look at the challenges and obstacles that the suburban life presents to missional Christianity.
-Finally, it will explore four key areas of focus for the suburban church as it seeks to move toward a missional ministry.
+What does it mean to be “missional” in a context with few apparent and obvious needs?
+This paper will begin with an overview of the essential aspects of the missional church as it intersects with suburban life.
+It will then take a quick look at the challenges and obstacles that suburban life presents to missional Christianity.
+Finally, it will explore four key focus areas for the suburban church as it seeks to move toward a missional ministry.

 The Missional Church: An Overview